mysoniw/kingmokdal/day1.md

 	- I feel terrible to meet him again here
 2. I haven't seen you around for some time.
 3. I have heard so much about you.
+	- I've heard so much about him.
+	- I've heard so much about vice president.
 	- I have heard so much about EBS.
 4. How is it going ?
 	- How is your Korean going ?